ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 You can edit the config file at `opt/home/root/.config/transmission-daemon/settings.json`, or just use my [settings.json](https://github.com/ghinda/optware-mediacenter/blob/master/opt/home/root/.config/transmission-daemon/settings.json).

 A good idea is to change the `download-dir` to point to the location you want it to download the torrents on the FAT32 SD card partition.
-If you enable RPC by setting the `rpc-enabled` property to `true`, you’ll also be able to connect to the web interface at `http://192.168.1.XX:9091/` or use the [Transmission Remote GUI](https://code.google.com/p/transmisson-remote-gui/).
+Set the `rpc-enabled` property to `true`, to enable RPC and be able to connect to the web interface at `http://192.168.1.XX:9091/` or use the [Transmission Remote GUI](https://code.google.com/p/transmisson-remote-gui/).

 These are both already done in my [settings.json](https://github.com/ghinda/optware-mediacenter/blob/master/opt/home/root/.config/transmission-daemon/settings.json) file.